 Finally!
 A full year of traffic.
 I aimed to blog at least once every few days but fell short.
 I plan on blogging a lot more in 2017, especially with the release of SQL Server 2016 and all the cool new features it has.

-62% of the visitors are from the U.S., 7% from India, and the rest of the top 10 include UK, Canada, Brazil, Germany Australia, Netherlands, Singapore and Russia.
+62% of page views are from the U.S., 7% from India, and the rest of the top 10 include UK, Canada, Brazil, Germany Australia, Netherlands, Singapore and Russia.

 On to a great 2017!